ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 })
 ```

-While you would need it a bit more sophisticated in production, with redis to have a distributed rate limiter, this is a good start to ensure that your server is not overwhelmed.
+While you would need a more sophisticated setup in production, such as using Redis to have a distributed rate limiter, this is a good start to ensure that your server is not overwhelmed.

-With the cost spec you can also estimate a request impact without doing the actual request by sending in the header `GraphQL-Cost:validate` or if you want the request to be executed but to still the the cost even if the request is valid then you can send in the header `GraphQL-Cost:report`.
+With the cost spec, you can also estimate a request's impact without executing the actual request by sending the header `GraphQL-Cost:validate`.
+If you want the request to be executed but still want to see the cost, even if the request is valid, you can send the header `GraphQL-Cost:report`.

-With the IBM cost spec backed into the core its always on and this will make your GraphQL server more secure and more predictable.
-But this also will tell you the truth about your requests which might hurt when you migrate.
+With the IBM cost spec baked into the core, it's always on, making your GraphQL server more secure and predictable.
+However, it will also reveal the true cost of your requests, which might be challenging when you migrate.

-What we also have made sure of is that when you want to migrate from an open GraphQL server to trusted documents that this can now be done in a couple of minutes by slapping Banana Cake Pop in.
-Over a time frame of 30,60 or 90 days the GraphQL server will report operations that were executed and will store them in the operation store.
-You can manually decide which queries not to take in.
-After that period you can switch trusted operations on and only operations tracked in the operation store will be allowed form this day forward.
+We have also ensured that migrating from an open GraphQL server to trusted documents can now be done in a few minutes by integrating Banana Cake Pop.
+Over a period of 30, 60, or 90 days, the GraphQL server will report executed operations and store them in the operation store.
+You can manually decide which queries to exclude.
+After that period, you can switch to trusted operations, and only operations tracked in the operation store will be allowed from that day forward.

-One other thing we have changed with Hot Chocolate 14 is around introspection.
-When we detect a production environment in ASP.NET core we will automatically disable introspection and provide a schema file on the route `/graphql?sdl` which is one time computed schema file that will server as a simple file from your server.
-The misunderstanding with introsection is often that people think its about hiding the schema.
-This is actually not the case since it quite simple to infer the schema from the request observed in a web application.
-The problem with introspection is that it is easy to produce very large results in your GraphQL server.
-When I say large than I mean 200 - 300 MB large.
-This depends on your schema.
-Most tools will work fine with a schema file which is much smaller than the introspection result and costs literally no compute and memory.
-You can override this behavior like the following.
+Another change we made with Hot Chocolate 14 is around introspection.
+When we detect a production environment in ASP.NET Core, we will automatically disable introspection and provide a schema file at the route `/graphql?sdl`, which is a one-time computed schema file that will be served as a simple file from your server.
+The misunderstanding with introspection is often that people think it's about hiding the schema.
+This is actually not the case since it's quite simple to infer the schema from requests observed in a web application.
+The problem with introspection is that it can easily produce very large results from your GraphQL server.
+When I say large, I mean 200-300 MB, depending on your schema.
+Most tools will work fine with a schema file, which is much smaller than the introspection result and costs virtually nothing in terms of compute and memory.
+You can override this behavior as follows:

 ```csharp
 builder